fsdn-projects/FSDN/README.md

 [![License][license-image]][license-url]

 FSDN is a web application that uses [F# API Search](https://github.com/hafuu/FSharpApiSearch) library.
-F# API Search library supports the standard signature of F# with some extentions as its criteria.
+F# API Search library supports the standard signature of F# with some extentions.
 This document describes the F# API Search library specific formats.

 ## Query format specifications